 When the phone call came and we found out the house was foreclosed — after all we have been through — my husband and I did something I never imagined we would do.
 We sat down and laughed.
 Have we cried too much?
 Were we in denial?
 No, we were finally free.

 I am convinced that this trial was sent to make us stronger, increase our ministry, and glorify God through our testimony.
 He had a new home for us.
 God kept us and loved us through this entire process.
 Even as we had to disclose the foreclosure to family and friends, I felt God’s love.
 Rather than be ashamed, I tried to focus on the story of Mary and Martha when their brother Lazerus died.
 They both said to Jesus, “If you would have been here, my brother wouldn’t have died.”
 He assured them that their brother would rise again; then Jesus prayed and thanked God that others were standing by.
-Before their eyes, He performed a great miracle: He resurrected Lazarus from the grave.
-God can use even our darkest moments to reveal His glory.
+Before their eyes, he performed a great miracle: he brought Lazarus back from the grave.
+God can use even our darkest moments to reveal his glory.

 Remember, we should not conform to this world (Romans 12:2).
 There is nothing on this earth that can satisfy us and make us whole.
 Only God can truly fulfill us.
-When we wake up in the morning, He should be what we meditate on, because He in control of everything.
+When we wake up in the morning, he should be who we meditate on, because he in control of everything.

 God’s will came to me in a way that I didn’t expect, but I welcomed it and embraced it just the same.